Image-Pretrained Vision Transformers for Real-Time Traffic Anomaly Detection

 Motivation

 Traffic anomaly detection (TAD) is critical for autonomous driving, requiring both high accuracy and low latency.
-The task involves identifying abnormal or dangerous events from ego-centric dashcam footage in real-time — a binary classification problem at the frame level.
+The task involves identifying abnormal or dangerous events from ego-centric dashcam footage in real-time, framed as a binary classification problem at the frame level.

 Recent work such as Simple-TAD shows that a simple encoder-only VideoMAE model with strong pre-training can outperform complex multi-stage architectures, achieving 85.2% AUC-ROC on the DoTA benchmark.
 However, video-pretrained models like VideoMAE process 3D spatiotemporal tokens, making them computationally expensive for edge deployment.